Children's Hopsital of the King's Daughters (CHKD) Pediatric Psychology Postdoctoral Fellowship

 - Research opportunities

 - Participation in research will be designated pending the interest of the fellow selected and available ongoing projects.
-Current ongoing projects within our division include exploration of patient and family satisfaction with telehealth, delivering school-based interventions in a public elementary school setting, and supporting attachment/dyadic functioning and resiliency in primary care.
+Current ongoing projects within our division include NICU QI project, exploration of patient and family satisfaction with telehealth, delivering school-based interventions in a public elementary school setting, and supporting attachment/dyadic functioning and resiliency in primary care.

 - Additional Comments